rsocket/rsocket-tck/README.md

 ## Responder DSL
 The responder DSL example is the dual to the above requester DSL.
 ```
-object servertest extends MarbleDSL {
+object servertest extends ResponderDSL {
   def main(args: Array[String]) {
-    Tests.runTests(this, this.writer)
+    ResponderTests.runTests(this, this.writer)
   }

   @Test